oracle-livelabs/adb/micronaut-oci-atp/graalvm/nativeimage.md

     ./mvnw clean package -Dpackaging=native-image
     </copy>

-After some time the native image executable with be built into the `target/native-image` directory.
+After some time the native executable with be built into the `target/native-image` directory.

 You can now run the native executable from Terminal:

     <copy>
-    MICRONAUT_ENVIRONMENTS=oracecloud ./target/example
+    MICRONAUT_ENVIRONMENTS=oraclecloud ./target/example
     </copy>

 You may now *proceed to the next lab*.